gabriel-brito/black-friday/README.md

 * Everything is responsive.

+* by the law, I developed it from mobile first!

 * It's my first time making an cart from zero.
 That was awesome!
 I learned a lot!

 Bad news: